 Great Mobile Platform

 It’s free.
 Totally free.
-Combined with the other benefits, it’s hard to see how YouTube could be a bad option for your company’s online video content.
+Combined with the other benefits, it’s hard to see how YouTube could be a bad option for your company’s online video content, and this is also why YouTube s one of the best video marketing platforms.

 There’s a Lot of Competition